harveyramer/deploy-angular-with-cdk/README.md

 ## Deploy

 What we have here is an empty Angular project, but it's an app, and it's deployable!
-In the root of your project, do the following, but substitute your own domain.

 ### First Run